 The Golden Zebra Danio is a striking color variation of the Zebra Danio.
 This beauty is small in size but big in color.
-It grows to about 2 1/4 inches (6 cm) in length with the dark blue stripes of the normal Zebrafish bred out, leaving it embellished with yellow-golden and white stripes.
-This gorgeous variety is every bit as active and hardy as its progenitors, making it a great fish for the beginner or any other fish keeper.
+It grows to about 2 1/4 inches (6 cm) in length.
+The dark blue stripes of the normal Zebrafish have been bred out, leaving this danio embellished with yellow-golden and white stripes.
+This gorgeous variety is every bit as active and hardy as its progenitors, making it a great fish for the beginning aquarist or any other fish keeper.

-Some other common names this ornamental strain is known by include Gold Zebra Danio, Gold Danio, and Gold Zebrafish.
-It has also been developed as a long fin variety.
-This variety is called the Longfin Gold Zebra Danio or simply Longfin Gold Danio.
+Some other common names of this ornamental strain include Gold Zebra Danio, Gold Danio, and Gold Zebrafish.
+A long-finned variety called the Longfin Gold Zebra Danio or simply Longfin Gold Danio has also been developed.

-Like its progenitors, this charming little Cyprinid fish is an ideal fish for the beginner and is enjoyed by advanced aquarists as well.
+Like its progenitors, this charming little Cyprinid is an ideal fish for the beginning aquarist and is enjoyed by advanced aquarists as well.
 It is active, attractive, and a prolific breeder.
-This is a schooling fish and should be kept in a small group of at least three individuals, though ten or more makes them happier and creates a lively display.
-A school of these small lively fish are well suited to a smaller aquarium, 10 gallons is the minimum but 20 gallons is optimal.
-They can be housed with most any community fish just make sure that the danio will not be eaten, and that the other fish aren’t startled by swift movement.
+This is schooling fish should be kept in a small group of at least 3 individuals, though 10 or more makes them happier and creates a lively display.
+A school of these small, lively fish does well in a smaller aquarium of 10 gallons, but 20 gallons is optimal.
+They can be housed with most community fish, but take care that this little danio will not be eaten, and that the other fish aren’t startled by swift movement.

 Their aquarium needs, care, and feeding are the same as their parentage.
-Like all the Zebra Danio varieties they can withstand an impressive range of water temperature and conditions, and will generally do just fine without a water heater.
-They can be comfortable in temperatures down to the low sixties (F), but although they are not finicky about water conditions, it's best to not keep your aquarium at any extreme.
+Like all Zebra Danio varieties, they can withstand an impressive range of water temperature and conditions and will generally do just fine without a water heater.
+They can be comfortable in temperatures down to the low 60s (F).
+However, though they are not finicky about water conditions, it's best to not keep your aquarium at any extreme.

-For a very attractive effect in your aquarium try a mixed school by combining the pretty Gold Danio with some regular Zebrafish.
-A mix like this will provide a nice contrast of swift moving, darting color.
+For a very attractive effect in your aquarium, create a mixed school by combining the pretty Gold Danio with some regular Zebrafish.
+This mix will provide a nice contrast of swift-moving, darting color.
 Mixing even more varieties like the Albino Zebra Danio, Leopard Danio, and Longfin Blue Danio works equally well and creates a really exciting effect.
-Don’t be surprised if the school spends a lot of time in the water flow of the filters or pumps as this is reminiscent of the swift moving waters found in their natural environment.
+Don’t be surprised if the school spends a lot of time in the water flow of the filters or pumps as this is reminiscent of the swift-moving waters of their natural environment.

 The Zebra Danio Danio rerio (previously Brachydanio rerio) was described by Hamilton in 1822.
 They are found in Asia from Pakistan to India and as far as Myanmar.